32 Cool Japanese Words We All Use in English

-Kanji Meaning: 寿 (す) means “congratulations” or “longevity,” and 司 (し) is “official.”
+Kanji meaning: 寿 (す) means “congratulations” or “longevity,” and 司 (し) is “official.”
 If you think about it, it’s quite sweet that the kanji for sushi is “official congratulations!”

-There was no reason to rename this famous Japanese dish.
-Sushi is made from rice often wrapped with seaweed, and a filling such as fish or a type of raw or pickled vegetable.
+English meaning: A dish made from vinegared rice often wrapped with seaweed, and toppings such as raw fish or a type of raw or pickled vegetable.

-Kanji Meaning: 豆 (とう) is “beans” and 腐 (ふ) means “ferment” or “rot.”
+Kanji meaning: 豆 (とう) is “beans” and 腐 (ふ) means “ferment” or “rot.”
 It may sound a bit gross, but the Japanese have cleverly mastered several dishes involving fermenting various foods.

 Japanese: らーめん , ラーメン